marcentusch/Movie-dashboard/README.md

 I have purposely avoided to use a database since I wanted to focus on other features and functionality listed in the assignment.
 However, I have set up the application so that it is easy to add a database.
 This would allow for more features such as comments or notes.

 Instead of a list of movies I have created a dashboard which shows each movie in a Bootstrap Card.
 This makes it easier to show more data without the UI being too overwhelming.
-This also makes it easier to make the design responsive. (skide godt!)
+This also makes it easier to make the design responsive.

 ___________________________________________________________________________________________________________________________________________